ameliasquires/lullaby/docs/net.md

 #### res:set **

-'takes 2 strings, key and value
+'takes an even number of strings, key and value pairs

 set the key to value in the response header, certain keys will affect other values or have other side effects on res:send, listed below